intermine/im-docs/docs/system-requirements/software/gradle/index.rst

 * See the maven plugin docs on the `install task <https://docs.gradle.org/current/userguide/maven_plugin.html>`_ for details.
 * Example: https://github.com/intermine/flymine-bio-sources - FlyMine-specific data sources.
 * When installed locally, the JAR that is produced is available in the maven repo located in `~/.m2/repository`
-* The JAR downloaded as dependencies, are available in the Gradle cache, `~/.gradle/caches/modules-2/files-2.1/`.
+* The JARs downloaded as dependencies are available in the Gradle cache, `~/.gradle/caches/modules-2/files-2.1/`.

 .. note::